linkedin/dagli/documentation/modules.md

 A major feature of this module is the focus on `Serializable` functions; every functional interface has a corresponding `Serializable` variant, e.g. `Function2.Serializable`.
 Functions created from method references are not necessarily reliably serializable, but a *safely-serializable* copy of such functions can be made via their `safelySerializable()` method, e.g. `Function2.Serializable::safelySerializable()`.

 # `visualization-ascii`
-`AsciiVisualization` "draws" a DAG as ASCII art.
-Please note that this module presently requires a Scala 2.10 dependency.
+`AsciiVisualization` "draws" a DAG as ASCII art (works best for for smaller graphs).  *This module uses a Scala 2.10 dependency.*

+# `visualization-mermaid`
+`MermaidVisualization` "draws" a DAG as [Mermaid markdown](https://mermaid-js.github.io/), which can then be rendered into a flowchart (e.g. using the [Mermaid live editor](https://mermaid-js.github.io/mermaid-live-editor)).
+We recommend this over the ASCII visualizer for both the better aesthetics and more comprehensive information.

 # `word2vec`
 Provides the `Word2VecEmbedding` transformer that, given **pretrained** Word2Vec embeddings, embeds text provided as a list of tokens.
 Pre-trained embeddings can be [downloaded here](https://code.google.com/archive/p/word2vec/) (in the section titled "Pre-trained word and phrase vectors").